ckallum/Unbeatable-TicTacToe/README.md

 How to Play
 ------------
-  To play the game you simply have to run and follow the text based instructions displayed on the terminal
+  To play the game you simply have to run and follow the text based instructions displayed on the terminal.

+  There are two options:
+  1. AI vs AI
+  	- This tests that the AI works by demonstrating every game ends in a draw.
+It runs 10000 iterations of the game of the AI playing against itself.
+The count at the end demonstrates that all games were a draw
+  2. AI vs Player
+  	- The user plays versus the AI as many times as the player wants to.
+The AI should never lose.